 For a quick disinfect:

-While we are busy perfecting our Manduka Botanical Cleaner (due out at the end of this year) we recommend using botanical anti-bacterial disinfectants - better for your mat, the planet and your health.
+While we are busy perfecting our Manduka Botanical Cleaner (due out middle of this year) we recommend using botanical anti-bacterial disinfectants - better for your mat, the planet and your health.
 Look for certified eco-friendly products - most organic stores have a selection of botanical cleaning sprays available to choose from.

 With any cleanser options, length of time on the mat and proper rinsing is key.
 The cleaner must remain on the mat for approximately 5 minutes to do its job, and you must thoroughly rinse afterwards to remove as much of the product as possible, since skin irritation and/or respiratory difficulties may occur.
 Please be sure to carefully follow all directions listed on the cleaner’s packaging.